404NoMore404/PowerShellScripts/Packaging/README.md

 **What it does:**

-It reads the `Watch_Installer_<AppName>.json` file you select, extracts the UninstallString from the stored registry data, and offers you three ways to proceed: use the detected string as-is (which is the same as clicking Uninstall in Windows Settings), browse for a different uninstaller, or type a path manually.
+It reads the `Watch_Installer_<AppName>.json` file you select, extracts the UninstallString from the stored registry data, and offers you three ways to proceed: use the detected string as-is, browse for a different uninstaller, or type a path manually.
 You can also append extra arguments at the optional arguments prompt.

 After the uninstaller finishes, it checks every file and registry key from the installer record against current disk state and reports what was removed, what remains, and what was already missing before the uninstall started.
-That last category is tracked separately so it does not inflate your leftover count.
-It auto-saves `Watch_Uninstaller_<AppName>.json` in the same folder as the installer JSON.

 **Uninstall method options:**